Best Project Management Tools for Educators and Teachers 2026

 - Huge free template ecosystem specifically for teachers

-- Notion AI is actually useful for lesson planning prep
+- Notion AI is genuinely useful for lesson planning prep

 - Free plan is generous for individual educators